 What Is a Senior Living Community?

-Senior living communities are communities designed just for older adults.
+A senior living community is designed just for older adults.
 Residents enjoy perks with community living, like friendly neighbors and helpful staff members, as well as amenities that vary from community to community.
 Not all senior living communities are the same; each is as unique as the residents who live there.

 Senior living communities offer a variety of care options that can include independent living, assisted living, or memory care.
-Some communities serve more than one of these levels of care.
-It’s important to understand the types of options available—and their associated costs—so you can better choose a community that meets your loved one’s needs now and in the future.
+Some communities provide more than one of these levels of care, but not all of them.
+It’s important to understand the types of options available—and their associated costs—so you can choose a senior living community that meets your loved one’s needs now and in the future.

 Not sure which lifestyle option is right for you?
 Learn about your options and get personalized results in about 4 minutes.Take the Assessment

-Offering around-the-clock caregivers who are ready to assist with daily tasks and lend a helping hand when needed, assisted living communities are best for older adults who could benefit from the reassurance that comes with knowing a caregiver is readily available to help.
-Residents in assisted living communities also often benefit from chef-styled meals served in a social dining room, events and trips that promote overall wellness throughout the day, and caregivers who are happy to help with tasks such as bathing, dressing, or incontinence management.
+Providing around-the-clock caregivers who are ready to assist with daily tasks and lend a helping hand when needed, assisted living communities are best for older adults who could benefit from the reassurance that comes with always having support nearby.
+Residents in assisted living communities also often enjoy chef-styled meals served in a social dining room, events and trips that promote overall wellness throughout the day, and caregivers who are happy to help with tasks such as bathing, dressing, or incontinence management.

-Memory care communities are designed especially for those living with Alzheimer’s disease or another type of dementia.
-These specialized communities are staffed with caregivers who have had extensive training on dementia best practices, and residents enjoy a home-like environment with activities that mimic natural daily rhythms.
+Memory care communities are designed for those living with Alzheimer’s disease or dementia.
+These specialized communities are staffed with caregivers accustomed to serving residents with memory loss, and residents enjoy activities that mimic natural daily rhythms.
 If your loved one is receiving memory care services, you can sleep better knowing that professionals are looking out for their safety and best interests while they enjoy things they love.

-Senior living works best when residents can take advantage of all the services and amenities.
+Senior living works best when residents can take advantage of all the services and amenities available.
 Residents thrive when given the opportunity to get to know their neighbors, participate in interesting clubs, attend fun events, and get to know their caregivers.

-In order for your loved one to enjoy all the advantages of senior living, you can begin the planning process before a crisis or emergency occurs.
-Plan for what to do if there’s an accident.
-Become crystal clear about what your loved one needs in a community—including things like green space, entertainment, and family time—and make decisions that take away stress from everyone.
+In order for your loved one to enjoy all the advantages of a senior living community, it helps to begin the planning process before a crisis or emergency occurs.
+Decide ahead of time what your family will do if your senior loved one is involved in an accident.
+Become crystal clear about what your loved one needs in a community—including things like green space, entertainment, and staff support—and make decisions that take away stress from everyone.

-Medication errors or mistakes are more common as we age because of the number of prescriptions and the different protocols.
-If your loved one is frustrated or overwhelmed by their medication regimen, senior living can provide support via medication management services.
+Medication errors or mistakes are more common as we age because of a higher number of prescriptions and more complex instructions.
+If your loved one is frustrated or overwhelmed by their medication regimen, a senior living community can provide support via medication management services.

 Many older adults live with conditions that can lead to serious pain throughout the day and night.
-Senior living can help with not only medication management, but also with physician communication and assisting with tasks to decrease pain.
+Not only do senior living community staff members help with medication management, but they can also help with physician communication and providing assistance with tasks that may cause pain.

-Your loved one has a diagnosis of Alzheimer’s disease or another type of dementia.
+4. Your loved one has a diagnosis of Alzheimer’s disease or dementia.

 Dementia is a progressive disease that can make living at home alone dangerous and unhealthy.
 Specialized memory care communities can give you reassurance that your loved one is safe and healthy, no matter what challenges dementia brings.